-Description: Thought and concepts of the major religious systems, including primal religions, extinct religions, Hinduism, Buddhism, Jainism, Sikhism, Confucianism, Taoism, Shintoism, Zoroastrianism, Judaism, Christianity, and Islam.
+Description: An introduction to the methods of the academic study of religion and analysis of the category of "religion."
+Provides a nonsectarian survey and analysis of the concepts, practices, and historical and cultural influences of major world religious traditions, which may include indigenous religions, such as Native American, African, Afro-Caribbean, and Oceanic religions; Asianorigin religions, such as Hinduism, Buddhism, Jainism, Sikhism, Confucianism, Taoism, and Shinto; Middle Eastern-origin religions, such as Judaism, Christianity, Islam, and Zoroastrianism; and New Religious Movements, such as atheism, Scientology, Neopaganism, and New Age.
 Students may not receive credit for both HUM-10 and HUM-10H.
 54 hours lecture.
-(Letter grade only)
+(Letter grade only.)

-HUM-10H

-Honors World Religions
+HUM-10H Honors World Religions UC, CSU

-Limitation on enrollment: Enrollment in Honors Program Description: Thought and concepts of the major religious systems, including primal religions, extinct religions, Hinduism, Buddhism, Jainism, Sikhism, Confucianism, Taoism, Shintoism, Zoroastrianism, Judaism, Christianity, and Islam.
-This Honors course offers an enriched experience for students through limited class size, seminar format, discussions and projects generated and led by students, a focus on primary texts in translation and the application of higher level thinking and writing skills-analysis, synthesis and evaluation.
+Description: An introduction to the methods of the academic study of religion and analysis of the category of "religion."
+Provides a nonsectarian survey and analysis of the concepts, practices, and historical and cultural influences of major world religious traditions, which may include indigenous religions, such as Native American, African, Afro-Caribbean, and Oceanic religions; Asian-origin religions, such as Hinduism, Buddhism, Jainism, Sikhism, Confucianism, Taoism, and Shinto; Middle Eastern-origin religions, such as Judaism, Christianity, Islam, and Zoroastrianism; and New Religious Movements, such as atheism, Scientology, Neopaganism, and New Age.
+This Honors course offers an enriched experience for students through limited class size, seminar format, discussions and projects generated and led by students, a focus on primary texts in translation and the application of higher level thinking and writing skills - analysis, synthesis and evaluation.
 Students may not receive credit for both HUM-10 and HUM-10H.
 54 hours lecture.
-(Letter grade only)
+(Letter grade only.)